Explore the Bays

 Nestled in the hills above Akaroa is the Hinewai Reserve, where you can enjoy a walk within the regenerating native forest.
 Driving back to the summit there's an option to head down to the beautiful sandy beach of Okains Bay or maybe spend some time exploring the Okains Bay Museum.

 Instead of driving back to Christchurch via state highway 75, there's a turn-off to Gebbies Pass that connects Gebbies Valley with Lyttelton Harbour.
-Governor’s Bay is on the way, a cute little town famous for the Ohinetahi Garden and for She Chocolate, a café that specialises in everything chocolate.
+Governor’s Bay is on the way, a cute place to stop famous for the Ohinetahi gardens.
 Keep following the road heading to Lyttelton, the port of Christchurch.
 Lyttelton is the oldest settlement on Banks Peninsula and the town is rich in history, quirky cafes, bars and restaurants.

 - The jetty in Rapaki Bay is a great photo stop, especially on a moody day.